 I decided to embrace this.
 I ran a workshop with our stakeholders and we critiqued a competitor.
 From that point forward, rather than copying the experience, we used it as a jumping off point.

-After interviews and concept tests, research studies and gathering metrics, wireframing and refining the branding, we finally pitched our North Star vision.
+After interviews and concept tests, research studies and gathering metrics, wireframing and refining the branding, I finally pitched our North Star vision.

 We didn't launch right away.
 First we had to prove this design was the best design for our customers.
 During the summer of 2020 we distilled our North Star into 14 rapid A/B tests.